JonathanGoh95/react-movie-explorer-app/README.md

 - As a user, I should be able to view the results of my search term at a glance, with page navigation at the bottom of the page to view the rest of the results in groups of 10 (as per the result limit in the fetched JSON file)
 - As a user, I should be able to click on the movie that I want and view it more comprehensively (i.e. Name of Director, Writer(s), Actor(s), Genre(s), Ratings and Full Plot Details).
 - As a user, I should be able to favourite any movie from the results page, as well as from the detailed page of a particular movie.
+- As a user, I should be able to have a YouTube link redirect to the respective movie trailer in the search results, in the detailed movie page and in the favourite movies page.
 - As a user, I should be able to keep track of which are my favorite movies, as well as being able to delete them, if necessary. (via Airtable)

 ## Project Wireframes